Mariano Barbosa

-Mariano Damián Barbosa (born 27 July 1984) is an Argentine professional footballer who plays as a goalkeeper.
+Mariano Damián Barbosa (born 27 July 1984) is an Argentine former professional footballer who played as a goalkeeper.

 Club career

 Born in Lanús, Buenos Aires, Barbosa started his career with Club Atlético Banfield in 2002.
-In 2005, he was signed by Spanish club Villarreal CF for a fee of €2 million alongside another player in his position, Sebastián Viera.
+In June 2005, he was signed by Spanish club Villarreal CF for a fee of €2 million alongside another player in his position, Sebastián Viera.

 Barbosa served mainly as reserve at Villarreal, but filled in for Viera in several games, most notably in the semi-finals of the 2005–06 UEFA Champions League against Arsenal.
-Even though he did not let in any goals in the second leg, the English had won 1–0 in the first match for an eventual qualification.
+Even though he did not let in any goals in the second leg, the English had won 1–0 in the first for an eventual qualification.

 In the summer of 2007, after the signing of Diego López, Barbosa was allowed to join fellow La Liga side Recreativo de Huelva.
-Barred by Italian Stefano Sorrentino, he made no appearances during his sole season.
+Barred by Italian Stefano Sorrentino, he made no appearances in his sole season.

 In 2008, Barbosa returned to his country and joined Estudiantes de La Plata, being loaned to fellow Argentine Primera División team Club Atlético River Plate the following year.
-After an unsuccessful spell, he was sold to Club Atlas of Mexico on 7 July 2009.
+Following an unsuccessful spell, he was sold to Atlas F.C. of Mexico on 7 July 2009.

-After one year with Atlas, Barbosa returned to Spain and signed for UD Las Palmas of the Segunda División.
+After one year with Atlas, Barbosa returned to Spain and signed for Segunda División's UD Las Palmas.
 He was an undisputed started during his spell in the Canary Islands, never playing less than 37 league matches.

 Barbosa moved to Sevilla FC on 16 July 2014 on a free transfer, penning a two-year deal.
-On 15 June of the following year, having been demoted to third choice after the emergence of Sergio Rico, he terminated his contract.
+In June 2015, having been demoted to third choice due to the emergence of Sergio Rico, he terminated his contract.

 On 9 July 2015, Barbosa returned to Villarreal after agreeing to a two-year deal.
 He acted as starter during the first part of the 2017–18 campaign, due to the serious knee injuries of Sergio Asenjo and Andrés Fernández.

+After retiring at the age of 36, Barbosa remained at his last club as goalkeeper coach of the reserves.